SS Belgenland (1914): Belgenland 1923–35

 Harland & Wolff increased her superstructure to four decks, including a wide promenade deck that had a low rail and was enclosed with a glass screen, to give passengers an unobstructed view of the sea when seated in their low deckchairs.
 Another glass screen separated her ballroom and first class dining saloon instead of a bulkhead.
 Other passenger comforts included a children's playground and an open air gymnasium.
 Third class public accommodation included space for dancing and a veranda café.

 Belgenland's first class dining saloon could seat 370 diners.
 180 were at two-seat tables, and the remainder at four- and six-seat tables.
-Off the mail dining saloon were private dining saloons, available for families or private entertaining.
+Off the main dining saloon were private dining saloons, available for families or private entertaining.
 Forward of the dining saloon was a palm court with a grand piano.
 The ship had its own orchestra, which gave concerts in the palm court.
 Second class accommodation had a dining saloon with small tables, a loung, and a library.

 The New York Times claimed that the ship was fitted out with berths for 2,700 passengers, including 400 in first class.
 Other sources state that she had berths for 500 passengers in first class, 500 second class and 1,500 third class.
 However, as a result of the Emergency Quota Act that the United States Congress passed in 1921, and the Immigration Act of 1924 that followed it, Belgenland's third class accommodation was never fully used.
 Eventually the third class cabins on the after part of 'D' and 'E' decks were permanently closed down, and the third class cabins on 'D' deck amidships starboard were turned into catering department accommodation.
 The only third class cabins kept in passenger use were amidships on 'E' deck and amidships on the port side of 'D' deck.
 On the forward part of 'C' deck, what had been the third class smoking room was converted into a laundry.